rocket-pool/smartnode/README.md

   - `rocketpool service get-config-yaml` - Generate YAML that shows the current configuration schema, including all of the parameters and their descriptions
   - `rocketpool service resync-eth1` - Deletes the main ETH1 client's chain data and resyncs it from scratch.
 Only use this as a last resort!
   - `rocketpool service resync-eth2` - Deletes the ETH2 client's chain data and resyncs it from scratch.
 Only use this as a last resort!
   - `rocketpool service terminate, t` - Deletes all of the Rocket Pool Docker containers and volumes, including your ETH1 and ETH2 chain data and your Prometheus database (if metrics are enabled).
-Only use this if you are cleaning up the Smartnode and want to start over!
+Only use this if you are cleaning up the Smart Node and want to start over!
 - **wallet**, w - Manage the node wallet
   - `rocketpool wallet status, s` - Get the node wallet status
   - `rocketpool wallet init, i` - Initialize the node wallet